For this church:

 The painting on the roof of the apse and north aisle was adapted from a 16th century ceiling at Cessnock Castle, Ayrshire.

-Symbolic features, such as the winged lion, are carved into the capitals.
+Symbolic features, such as the winged lion, are carved into the capitals of the chancel arch and north arcade.

-The font, said to be Saxon, was found near Mansfield Woodhouse.
+The font, possibly of early medieval date, was found near Mansfield Woodhouse.
 The pulpit is made of oak from Welbeck Park.
 The stone altar was made at Welbeck by Harry Stubbings.
 Two carved chairs in the sanctuary were made from the ancient Greendale Oak.
 The misericord in the Chaplain’s stall is by Lady Victoria Wemyss.

 There is a tablet to Major Lord William Augustus Cavendish Bentinck (d1902) by Eric Gill, who also designed the tombstone for Lady Ottoline Morel (d1938).